 - Other associated symptoms also may be present.

 - Hypoxia or hypoxemia symptoms in children may be mouth breathing and drooling.

-- Treatment for hypoxia and/or hypoxemia is to give additional oxygen to the patient and into the environment or the body (blood) is quickly as possible.
-Techniques vary widely according to the patient's condition, but may include oxygen by face mask or nasal cannula, mechanical ventilation (intubation), hyperbaric chamber, or other devices or medicines to open airways.
+- Treatment for hypoxia and/or hypoxemia is to give additional oxygen to the patient and into the environment or the body (blood) as quickly as possible.
+Techniques vary widely according to the patient's condition but may include oxygen by face mask or nasal cannula, mechanical ventilation (intubation), hyperbaric chamber, or other devices or medicines to open airways.

-- Hypoxia and/or hypoxemia may be prevented in some individuals by avoiding circumstances that reduce oxygen concentration in the environments or by providing oxygen before symptoms develop.
-People with asthma can prevent hypoxia/hypoxemia symptoms by taking certain medications on a regular basis as prescribed by their doctor.
+- Hypoxia and/or hypoxemia may be prevented in some individuals by avoiding circumstances that reduce the oxygen concentration in the environment or by providing oxygen before symptoms develop.
+People with asthma can prevent hypoxia/hypoxemia symptoms by taking certain medications regularly as prescribed by their doctor.

 - Hypoxia is a condition or state in which the supply of oxygen is insufficient for normal life functions.

-- Hypoxemia is a condition or state where there is a low arterial oxygen supply.
+- Hypoxemia is a condition or state in which there is a low arterial oxygen supply.

 - Hypoxia is sometimes used to describe both states (hypoxia and hypoxemia).